dan-rigdon-bel/DirectoryWatcherTouch/README.md

 * Note on the Static Binary
 ----------------------------
-The build script (build_mobile.sh) included here builds a FAT binary targeting _iphonesimulator_, _armv7_, and _armv7s_.
+The  build_mobile.sh build script included here builds a FAT binary targeting _iphonesimulator_, _armv7_, and _armv7s_.
 To make the binary slightly smaller for release, you may remove the _iphonesimulator_ target.
 Regardless, the FAT binary is quite small, so it may not be worth the effort.

 Authors
 -------